 Participants in a study are considered volunteers, regardless of whether he/she receives payment for his/her participation.
-Under New York state law, workers compensation does not apply to volunteers; therefore, the participants are responsible for his/her own medical insurance for bodily injury.
+Under North Carolina law, workers compensation does not apply to volunteers; therefore, the participants are responsible for his/her own medical insurance for bodily injury.
 Appropriate health insurance is strongly recommended to cover these types of expenses.